johnoneil/fspec/README.md

 * Lets you define directory naming and structure conventions.
 * Lets you define file naming and placement conventions.
 * Lets you define file dependency structures, so missing or stale downstream artifacts can be detected.
-* Reports the state of a file tree to define how well it adheres to the defined process.
+* Reports how well current process artifacts (files) adhere to the defined process.
 Deviations can be returned as warnings or errors.
 * Provides hooks for custom file validators.
 * Can provide state information to existing database oriented process management systems (i.e. Jira) which might have an imperfect knowledge of the current project state.
 * Is meant to be configuration management system agnostic, so it can therefore work with Git, SVN etc. The process definitions are just files to be checked in.